makeITyourway/borg_wrapper/README.md

 If this worked, you can add a cronjob to your crontab:
 `00 01 * * * /path/to/borg_wrapper/borg_wrapper.sh --project <YourProjectName> --cron`
-This line wil trigger a backup and a check / verify of "YourProjectName" at 01:00 am.
+This line wil trigger a backup, a check and a prune of "YourProjectName" with the given config at 01:00 am.

 ## Features